dolfin-adjoint/pyadjoint/docs/source/documentation/tutorial.rst

 Once you have computed the gradient, how do you know if it is correct?

-fenics-adjoint offers easy routines to rigorously verify the computed results, which is the topic of the :doc:`next section <verification>`.
+dolfin-adjoint offers easy routines to rigorously verify the computed results, which is the topic of the :doc:`next section <verification>`.